ApatheticDELL/QuantumENDEC/README.md

 You can read about it on this PDF from Pelmorex: https://alerts.pelmorex.com/wp-content/uploads/2021/06/NAADS-LMD-User-Guide-R10.0.pdf

 Just run ```python QuantumENDEC.py``` to start QuantumENDEC and the web interface server.
+The python command may be different depending on your python installation... (it could be py, or python3)

 QuantumENDEC will already be running.
 The web interface server by default will be running on port 8050, to access, simply open a web browser and go to http://localhost:8050 or http://{ip_of_device}:8050
 You can change this in the configuration section of the web interface server, or in the config.json file.